-Did you notice in Matthew 5 when he says “You have heard… but I tell you” over and over again.
-What is he doing?
-He is challenging and reversing their thinking, he is changing the instruction manual.
-He made them realise that their worldly wisdom was actually back to front and His Kingdom came with a whole new set of rules.
+Did you notice in Matthew 5 when He says ‘You have heard… but I tell you’ over and over again.
+What is He doing?
+He is challenging and reversing their thinking, He is changing the instruction manual.
+He made them realise that their worldly wisdom was actually back to front and His Kingdom comes with a whole new set of rules.
 Let me ask you, do you need some of your thoughts reversed today?
 If I asked your average person to write a list of who he thought was blessed, it would probably read like this:

 Blessed are those who have a big income, because they are able to live in large houses